 - Demonstrate presentation skills for working with in-service teachers in the area of professional development.

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
-For the most current sample degree plan, please contact Program Lead Dr. Laveria Hutchison.
+For the most current sample degree plan, please contact Specialization Lead Dr. Laveria Hutchison.

 What can I do with my degree?